This article covers everything you need to know if you plan to visit Merzouga in Morocco.

 First be aware of the sleeping arrangements.
 Will you sleep in a bed with covers or would it be preferable to bring your sleeping bag?
-It’s also good to double check if the tent will be heated and if a dinner will be provided at the camp.
+It’s also good to double-check if the tent will be heated and if dinner will be provided at the camp.

 Almost every hotel or hostel in Merzouga offers and organizes their own camel tours in the desert and overnight stays at their own private desert camps.

 It’s best to first talk with your hotel owner to see what kind of tour they can organize for you.
 If, however, you would like to book your desert tour ahead of time, here are great desert camps to consider.